IamLRBA/Giant-Brand-Website/README.md

 ---

 Welcome to the official website repository for **Giant Brand**, a forward-thinking design and branding agency.
-This project showcases our unique aesthetic and modern layout.
+This project showcases a unique aesthetic and modern layout.

 ---